focs-lab/rapid/README.md

 So far, the focus has not been on performance optimality.

 **Engine** - The main interesting class that RAPID implements is the `Engine` class.
 `Engine` is an abstract class, and can be inherited to implement different dynamic analysis engines.
+The current distribution includes the following race detection engines :
+1. [DJIT+][5] style HB race detection (see `engine.racedetectionengine.hb`)
+2. HB race detection with [FastTrack][6] style epoch optimizations (see `engine.racedetectionengine.hb_epoch`)
+3. HB race detection using [Goldilocks][7] algorithm (see `engine.racedetectionengine.goldilocks`)
+4. [Eraser's algorithm][8] for violation of lockset principle (see `engine.racedetectionengine.lockset`)
+5. DJIT+ style HB race detection which [forces an order between each race detected][9] (see `engine.racedetectionengine.fhb`)
+6. Race Detection using the [SHB][9] partial order (see `engine.racedetectionengine.shb`)
+7. Race Detection using the [SHB][9] partial order with epoch optimization (see `engine.racedetectionengine.shb_epoch`)
+8. Race Detection using [WCP][1] partial order (`engine.racedetectionengine.wcp`)

-The current distribution includes two race detection engines : HB and WCP[1] based reace detection.
-Please take a look at `engine.racedetection.hb` and `engine.racedetection.wcp` packages to get an idea of how to write your favorite analysis engine in RAPID.
+The above packages also give a fair idea on how to write your favorite dynamic analysis engine in RAPID.

-**Generic Utilities** - For implementing dynamic analysis engines, one might use sophisticated data structures, such as vector clocks (VC), adaptive VCs (_epoch_), etc. All these utilities can be implemented in the package `rapidutil`.
+**Generic Utilities** - For implementing dynamic analysis engines, one might use sophisticated data structures, such as vector clocks (VC), adaptive VCs (_epoch_), etc. All these utilities can be implemented in the package `util`.
 Currently, we have implemented the VectorClock class, and use it in the two race detection engines implemented.

 **Parsing Utilities** - The parsing functions for reading traces in the three formats RVPredict, CSV, STD are implemented in `parse` package.
 The parsing utilities for RVPredict format have been obfuscated and have been provided only as jar files

 ### Conversion across Trace Formats